Bteghrine: Economy

-The Saliba Nail and Screw factory is the largest single plant in Bteghrine.
-Additionally, the town has a large number of small shops for blacksmithing, woodworking, car repair and bodywork, leather tailoring, and aluminum manufacturing.
+The FGO Company is the largest trading company in Bteghrine.
+Additionally, the town has a large number of small shops for blacksmithing, woodworking, car repair and bodywork, leather tailoring, and aluminum manufacturing, and most importantly "snack al hage", that has uplifted the spirit of the citizens of bteghrine.

 Education

 There is one public school in the town named Bteghrine Public School, and one private Catholic school.

 Religion

 The vast majority of inhabitants of Bteghrine are Christians, with roughly 80% Greek Orthodox and 20% Melkite Catholic.